astrolabsoftware/spark-fits/README.rst

 This package provides

-* Read fits table and organize the HDU data into DataFrames.
+* Read fits file and organize the HDU data into DataFrames.
-* Automatically distribute the data of a FITS HDU over machines.
+* Automatically distribute the bintable of a FITS HDU over machines.
 * Automatically infer DataFrame schema from the HDU header.
 Alternatively, users can specify the schema.

 Requirements